maxhartmann1/def-accessible-space/README.md

 ### Reproduce my validation

-My validation can be reproduced with this command which will open up a Streamlit dashboard.
-Feel free to experiment and play around with the parameters of the validation routine to get an impression of the predictive accuracy of the model.
+My validation can be reproduced with this command, which opens up a Streamlit dashboard.
+Feel free to explore the dashboard and code to understand the model and its predictive performance.

 ```bash
 pip install accessible_space[full]